Aleksandar-Ryaktive/Aleksandar-Ryaktive/README.md

 - 👋 Hi, I’m @Aleksandar-Ryaktive
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Streamlit
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to deploying models using Streamlit
-- 📫 How to reach me ...
+- 📫 How to reach me: aleksandar@ryaktive.com

 <!---
 Aleksandar-Ryaktive/Aleksandar-Ryaktive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.